Girls Who Drive.

 Now, let’s get into the good stuff.

 There’s nothing wrong with letting people know you’re a new driver.
-In fact, it can be helpful to other drivers on the road if they’re aware of your inexperience.
+In fact, it can be helpful information for other drivers.

 Consider getting a cute or funny bumper sticker that says “New Driver” to let other drivers know to be patient with you.